How to Develop Intimacy with God

 Lord, thank you that I can meet with you each day, speak with you and listen to you.
 Help me to hear what you are saying to me and to live today in this relationship of intimacy, simplicity and obedience.

 I have always wondered how Mary and Joseph managed to travel for a whole day before they noticed their son wasn’t with them.
 Although I do have to confess that once we went out to supper with friends only to arrive at our destination to discover that we didn’t have one of our children.
-I felt rather embarrassed explaining this to our hosts and also a little anxious as to whether our child was safe and not too traumatised.
+I felt rather embarrassed explaining this to our hosts and also very anxious as to whether our child was safe and not too traumatised.
 I wonder if Mary and Joseph had the same discussion on the way back as we did as to whose fault it was.
 In both cases, thankfully, the children were safe.
-Jesus was in the temple talking with the religious leaders and our child was watching the TV!
+Jesus was in the temple talking with the religious leaders and our child was watching TV!

 Unless otherwise stated, Scripture quotations taken from the Holy Bible, New International Version Anglicised, Copyright © 1979, 1984, 2011 Biblica, formerly International Bible Society.
 Used by permission of Hodder & Stoughton Publishers, an Hachette UK company.
 All rights reserved.
 ‘NIV’ is a registered trademark of Biblica.
 UK trademark number 1448790.